The leadership communication profession has never been more troubled โฆ and never been more needed.

 Scribe, find your tribeโand break bread with your true peers at a labeled table of folks in your sector in corporate, government, university, nonprofit or independent speechwriting.

-In this perennially popular session, youโll swap one-minute work hacks with the only other people in the world who do what you do.
-Come ready to scribble down dozens of practical ideasโand come prepared to share one of your own.
+Swap one-minute work hacks with the only other people in the world who do what you do.
+Come ready to scribble down dozens of practical ideasโand to share one of your own.
+Bonus points this year for techniques under the theme, โAI Canโt Do That.โ

 1:15-1:30 โข Break

-3:00-3:30 โข Break: Take a Walk to Clear Your Mind or Pair with a Colleague and Deepen a Connection
+3:05-3:30 โข Break: Take a Walk to Clear Your Mind, or Pair with a Colleague and Deepen a Connection

-3:30-4:00 โข Meet the winners of the 2025 Cicero Speechwriting Awards and hear an acceptance talk by the Grand Award Winner Claire Craanen, speechwriter to NATO Secretary General Mark Rutte.
+3:30-4:00 โข Meet the winners of the 2026 Cicero Speechwriting Awards and hear an acceptance talk by the Grand Award-winning speechwriter Charles Crawford.

 5:00-6:30 โข Drink Together, Think Together, Synch Together: Cocktails with Your Colleagues, sponsored by the Cicero Speechwriting Awards.